-The proposed development is on an infill site, of low ecological value in terms of habitat.
-An Appropriate Assessment Screening has been carried out by McCutcheon Halley Planning Consultants, which concludes that the proposed development will not have a significant impact on the qualifying interests and conservation objectives for Natura 2000 sites, and that the integrity of these sites will not be adversely affected.
+The proposed development is on a greenfield site, of low ecological value in terms of habitat.
+An AA Screening Report has been carried out by McCutcheon Halley Planning Consultants, which concludes that the proposed development will not have a significant impact on the qualifying interests and conservation objectives for Natura 2000 sites, and that the integrity of these sites will not be affected.